 What to Consider When Shopping for Your Trail Running Shoes

 There are 3 main use categories that modern trail runners fall into Light Trail, Rugged Trail, and Off-Trail.
 Each offers unique design features that work best in a few different scenarios, as their names indicate.
-Finding the style that best suits your running adventures is important and we can’t recommend trying on a bunch of different styles and brands before settling on your pair.
+Finding the style that best suits your running adventures is important, and we recommend trying on a bunch of different styles and brands before settling on your pair.

-Offer moderate modest protection from trail obstacles, while their lightweight design makes keeping a brisk pace a breeze.
+Offer modest protection from trail obstacles, while their lightweight design makes keeping a brisk pace a breeze.
 They’re typically moderately stiff and feature shallow lugs meant for established trails with harder surfaces.

 These are the next most intense of the trail running styles.
 Designed for those who push the envelope on the trail and prefer the path less traveled.
 Rugged Trail shoes are made with foot protection in mind from whatever you’ll encounter.
 Most feature reinforced toe caps and harder protection on the sides of the shoes to help traverse unstable terrain.
-They’ll also typically feature thicker mid-soles providing more impact support while running downhill or on hard, variable surfaces.
+They’ll also typically feature thicker mid-soles and rock plates providing more impact support while running downhill or on hard, variable surfaces.

 As you peruse the wall of trail running shoes in front of you at your local running shop or scroll web pages shopping, you’ll notice the variation between the heel-to-toe-drop and stack height between brands and shoe types.
 Some makers have made their names on thick foam soles designed to absorb impacts and rocks, and other makers prefer thinner, stiffer midsoles that provide hard protection from trail obstacles and provide for a firmer running platform.